2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Denmark has comparative advantage over Nigeria.
-Similarly, the more yellow a dot/product is, the more Nigeria has comparative advantage over Denmark.
+This visualization shows the product space at the HS4 level with the flags of Denmark and Nigeria.
+This means that a dot/product with the flag of Denmark indicates it has a comparative advantage over Nigeria.
+Similarly, a dot/product with the flag of Nigeria indicates it has a comparative advantage over Denmark.

 Have questions, comments, or concerns?